Oladev-01/AirBnB_clone/README.md

 See the AUTHORS

 License
 This project is licensed under the MIT License.
-The MIT License symbol: &#169; or \u00A9.
+The MIT License symbol: &#169;